bullgit/bullgit-badges/README.md

 # bullgit-badges
 You're a Gitch ?
 And you want to let the world know about it ?
+Well, with only 1.124 kb of awesomeness, you'll be able to do so!

 ### How to ?
 You have to download [the script](https://raw.githubusercontent.com/bullgit/bullgit-badges/master/bullgit-badges.min.js) and add a `<script src="path/to/bullgit-badges.min.js"></script>`.